christian-vorhemus/autcar/docs/5_Model_Training.md

   Additionally to our scores, we also get a **confusion matrix**.
 The columns represent the predict classes of the model, the rows the actual classes.
 In a good model, the diagonal squares should be clearly darker then the rest.

-  To finally answer the question if our model is good, we have to ask ourself: What are the "costs" of wrong predictions?
+  To finally answer the question if our model is good, we have to ask ourselves: What are the "costs" of wrong predictions?
 Suppose our model confuses "left" and "forward" from time to time.
-This is certainly bad, but since the car is moving constantly and we gez frequently new images, the car can correct these mistakes easily.
-Suppose, our model confuses "left" and "right" from time to time.
+This is certainly bad, but since the car is moving constantly and we get frequently new images, the car can correct these mistakes easily.
+Suppose our model confuses "left" and "right" from time to time.
 Here the implication is worse, it means out car will start to turn right in a left turn, this is certainly harder to correct in the next prediction round.